 Bake in oven for 30-35 minutes.
 Allow to cool before slicing and serving.

-This recipe is gluten-free, vegan, dairy-free, and nut free if you didn't already observe that.
+This recipe is gluten-free, vegan, dairy-free, and nut free.

 I adapted this recipe from Chocolate Covered Katie.
 She is very good about giving lots of options if you are gluten-free, vegan, have a nut allergy, etc. I simply narrowed it down to my favorite combination of ingredients from her options, and preferred amount of sweetener so that it tastes like dessert without giving in to your sugar dragon too much.